repaygithub/cactus/README.md

 ## StoryBook

 Storybook is an open-source tool that helps with the development of isolated UI components.
 With Storybook you will browse a library component, run each of those components in a private environment and explore them in different states.
-We implemented Storybook for two of our libraries [repay/cactus-icons](https://repaygithub.github.io/cactus/stories/cactus-icons/?path=/story/icons--all) and [@repay/cactus-web](https://repaygithub.github.io/cactus/stories/cactus-web/).
+We implemented Storybook for two of our libraries [@repay/cactus-icons](https://repaygithub.github.io/cactus/stories/cactus-icons/?path=/story/icons--all) and [@repay/cactus-web](https://repaygithub.github.io/cactus/stories/cactus-web/).

 In a Storybook application, all the content is being organized on two basic levels, the components, and their child stories; each story is a kind of a permutation of their parent component and each component could have as many stories as needed.
-The main story that every component should have along our libraries is the `Basic usage` and have to show a simple implementation of the selected component, next to `basic usage` you can include the rest of the variations of the component, those variations could be related with a ton of different aspects, like the content, the size, the children that the component supports, or any other prop defined that modifies the component’s performance.
+The main story that every component should have along our libraries is the `Basic usage`.
+This story should show a simple implementation of the selected component.
+In addition to `basic usage` you can include the rest of the variations of the component as either separate stories or as knobs (see the Knobs section below).
+There are many possible variations, like the content, the size, the children that the component supports, or any other prop defined that modifies the component’s performance.

 In addition to the creation of stories from specific components, we keep a track of the snapshots of every component for testing purposes, this helps us catch bugs in UI appearance.
 Every time that a component or a component's story is modified or created, a screenshot of the story will be created or updated and compared with the last commit to identify any possible changes.